YagaoLiu/WPT/README.md

 # WPT
-To compile wpt, please follow the instructions given in INSTALL.
+WPT is a tool for computing prefix table of weighted string.
+To compile WPT, please follow the instructions given in INSTALL.